 - a strain, when a muscle or tendon becomes stretched or torn

-- a dislocated finger joint, when a finger bone is forced out of its joint
+- a dislocated finger joint, when something forces a finger bone out of its joint

 - a fractured or broken bone, when a finger bone breaks

-- Rest.
-Avoid moving or using the injured finger for a few days.
-Consider immobilizing the injured finger by using a splint or buddy taping it to another finger.
+- Rest: Avoid moving or using the injured finger for a few days.
+Consider immobilizing the injured finger using a splint or buddy-taping it to another finger.